-The first tip is if you want to cook your corn on the cob with absolutely no silk left on it.
 You leave it in the husk and for each ear cook it in the microwave on high for 4 minutes.
 Then take it out with oven gloves on both hands and cut off the end where the husk is attached, at least 1/2 inch from the end.
-The take the top of the husk and holding it firmly, squeeze and the corn will slip out where you cut it with no silk left!

 Peel cobs and wrap loosely in a paper towel.
 Microwave on high 3 minutes for one cob.
 It is best to cook them one at a time.
 Be careful, the steam is very hot!
 Add salt, pepper, and butter to taste.
 You will love microwaved corn on the cob.

 The easiest way to cook corn on the cob is the microwave.
-With the husks still on, cook the corn on high about 5 minutes (add a couple minutes more for each additional cob).
-Then carefully (it is very hot) "shuck" it, holding onto it with a hot pad.
-You can then wash it under hot water if you feel the need.
-It is very moist and tasty this way.
+With the husks still on, cook the corn on high about 5 minutes.
+Then carefully "shuck" it, holding onto it with a hot pad.

 For each cob you need to cook, tear off a piece of aluminum foil large enough to wrap the cob in.
 Lay out all the foil on the counter.
 Clean your cobs to get rid of all the stringy pieces and soak them in cold water for about 20 minutes.

 After cooking your sweet corn to perfection, I like to roll the corn cobs in paper towels, squeezing out any remaining water.
-This way, you will find that the butter just glides on, and stays on the corn for a really buttery summer treat!
+The butter just glides on.

 Take three ears of sweet corn still in the husks and lay them in the microwave.
 Cook them on high for 7 minutes.
 When they're done, get a hot pad and take the ears of corn out, laying them on a cutting board.